Liberal democracy: Campaign costs

 In Athenian democracy, some public offices were randomly allocated to citizens, in order to inhibit the effects of plutocracy.
 Aristotle described the law courts in Athens which were selected by lot as democratic and described elections as oligarchic.

-The cost of political campaigning in representative democracies favors the rich, a form of plutocracy where only a very small number of wealthy individuals can actually affect government policy in their favor and toward plutonomy.
+Political campaigning in representative democracies can favor the rich due to campaign costs, a form of plutocracy where only a very small number of wealthy individuals can actually affect government policy in their favor and toward plutonomy.
+Stringent campaign finance laws can correct this perceived problem.

 Other studies predicted that the global trend toward plutonomies would continue, for various reasons, including "capitalist-friendly governments and tax regimes".
-They do, however, also warn of the risk that, since "political enfranchisement remains as was—one person, one vote, at some point it is likely that labor will fight back against the rising profit share of the rich and there will be a political backlash against the rising wealth of the rich."

-Liberal democracy has also been attacked by some socialists as a dishonest farce used to keep the masses from realizing that their will is irrelevant in the political process.
-Stringent campaign finance laws can correct this perceived problem.

-In 2006, United States economist Steven Levitt argues in his book Freakonomics that campaign spending is no guarantee of electoral success.
-He compared electoral success of the same pair of candidates running against one another repeatedly for the same job, as often happens in United States Congressional elections, where spending levels varied.
-He concludes:

-A winning candidate can cut his spending in half and lose only 1 percent of the vote.
-Meanwhile, a losing candidate who doubles his spending can expect to shift the vote in his favor by only that same 1 percent.
+They also say that, since "political enfranchisement remains as was—one person, one vote, at some point it is likely that labor will fight back against the rising profit share of the rich and there will be a political backlash against the rising wealth of the rich."
+Economist Steven Levitt says in his book Freakonomics that campaign spending is no guarantee of electoral success.
+He compared electoral success of the same pair of candidates running against one another repeatedly for the same job, as often happens in United States congressional elections, where spending levels varied.
+He concludes: "A winning candidate can cut his spending in half and lose only 1 percent of the vote.
+Meanwhile, a losing candidate who doubles his spending can expect to shift the vote in his favor by only that same 1 percent."

-However, Levitt's response were also criticised as they miss the socialist point of view, which is that citizens who have little to no money at all are blocked from political office entirely.
-This argument is not refuted merely by noting that either doubling or halving of electoral spending will only shift a given candidate's chances of winning by 1 percent.

 On September 18, 2014, Martin Gilens and Benjamin I. Page's study concluded "Multivariate analysis indicates that economic elites and organized groups representing business interests have substantial independent impacts on U.S. government policy, while average citizens and mass-based interest groups have little or no independent influence.
 The results provide substantial support for theories of Economic-Elite Domination and for theories of Biased Pluralism, but not for theories of Majoritarian Electoral Democracy or Majoritarian Pluralism."